 EU envoy discusses Sudan with Arab League

-On Tuesday, Arab League Secretary-General Ahmed Aboul Gheit, and Finland’s Foreign Minister Pekka Haavisto, who is currently visiting Cairo, the latest developments in the situation in Sudan and the ongoing negotiations between the Sudanese parties to agree on arrangements for the political transition in the country.
+On Tuesday, Arab League Secretary-General Ahmed Aboul Gheit, and Finland’s Foreign Minister Pekka Haavisto, who is currently visiting Cairo, discussed the latest developments in the situation in Sudan and the ongoing negotiations between the Sudanese parties to agree on arrangements for the political transition in the country.

 An official source at the office of the UN Secretary-General said that Aboul Gheit briefed the Finnish minister, whose country holds the rotating presidency of the European Union and is currently on a regional tour on behalf of the EU countries, on the situation in Sudan, on the overall efforts of the Arab League to support Sudan in this delicate phase and the support of the Sudanese parties in the process of reaching a broad national consensus leading to agreement on arrangements for the Peaceful and disciplined transfer of power in the country.